The Chappell family has owned and operated the business for 60 years. (L-R) are Corey, Roger, George, Kent and Brad Chappell.

 In 1994, Chappell Tractor Sales purchased B-B Chain from retiring Bob Bragdon, who founded and had operated B-B Chain since 1965.

-Today, the company operates B-B Chain, which is a hardware, hand tool, strap, chain, specialty supply store and tire chain supplier, from both Chappell Tractor locations in Milford and Brentwood, N.H.
+Today, the company operates B-B Chain, which is a hardware, hand tool, strap, chain, specialty supply store and tire chain supplier, from Chappell Tractor in Milford, New Hampshire, and Chappell Tractor in Brentwood, New Hampshire.

 Serving All the Towns